 The new emissions regulations made it apparent that building a new ship would ensure the longevity of the Storylines lifestyle for its residents for many years to come.
 With industry design partners Tillberg Design of Sweden, Storylines set out on designing a new vessel.

-This resulted in changing the launch date from 2020 to 2023 and increasing the costs of the units.
+This resulted in changing the launch date and increasing the costs of the units.
 Residents who had already reserved a unit were happy enough to upgrade to a more modern vessel and recognized that an increase in value and a more luxurious lifestyle would be worth waiting for.
 The downside was that these shifts caused confusion with prospective buyers about pricing as internet searches turned up outdated pricing points and deck plans from previous ships.

 The new-build ship, to be named 'MV Narrative', has significant upgrades: